Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 This is where most small businesses get confused.
 Google Drive and Dropbox are cloud storage tools.
 They're great for working files.
 They're not great for controlled, audited document sharing with outside parties.

-The short version: if you're sharing a pitch deck with an investor and want to know whether they read page 8 (the financials), cloud storage won't tell you that.
+The short version: if you're sharing a pitch deck with an external party and want to know whether they read page 8 (the financials), cloud storage won't tell you that.
 A data room or document tracking tool will.

 You don't need a data room to run your business.
 You need one for specific, high-stakes moments.